 Add the corn

-Now add your corn kernels to the skillet:
+Now add your whole corn kernels to the skillet:

 Pouring Frozen Corn into Skillet with Shallots and Butter

-I add the corn kernels in a frozen state.
+I add the corn in a frozen state.
 There’s no need to thaw ahead of time.

-You can also use fresh corn kernels here, and in that case, cut the following simmer time in half.
+You can also use fresh corn kernels here (cut them off the corn cobs using a sharp knife).
+If you use fresh, cut the following simmer time in half.

 Add half and half (cream and milk)